 Lord, we come before you—humble and grateful—on this Thanksgiving Day.
 Thank you for the people gathered here.
 We ask You to bless this food and our time together today.
 May it be a peaceful and joyful time of celebrating Your abundance and Your provision.
 Keep us all safe and healthy.
 Bless those in need, and may our hearts find joy in helping others, as we are able.
 We give You thanks—on this holiday and always.
 In Jesus' mighty name.
 Amen.

-You may also choose to "share thanks" at your holiday meal or afterwards.
-Each person can briefly share what he or she is thankful for, if they choose.
+You may also choose to "share thanks" at your holiday meal or afterward.
+Each person can briefly share what he or she is thankful for if they choose.
 In 2020, people seem to be grateful for the little things, the simple things, because our world has been changed in ways unexpected.